 If a coach does not have the card, but has a legible photocopy or picture of it on their mobile phone accompanied with a valid photo ID, that person may participate as a coach.

 Any person who does not have their NCJLA coach’s certification card or a legible copy or picture of it on their phone along with a photo ID must leave the team’s side of the field and move to the spectator’s side.
 Coaching from the spectator side of the field or end lines is not permitted.
 No “NCJLA Certified Coach” card means no standing on sidelines during games.

-Any argument with an official can result in a penalty or foul up to and including an ejection/red card.
+Any argument with an official about coaches certification can result in a penalty or foul up to and including an ejection/red card.

-A team may enlist an NCJLA certified coach from the same club or another club to serve as head coach for that game; however, the temporary coach is responsible for certifying that all of the team’s players are equipped to play per rule.
+A team may enlist an NCJLA certified coach from the same club or another club to serve as head coach for that game; however, the temporary coach is responsible for certifying that all of the team’s players are equipped to play per the rules.